TheeAmigos/TheeAmigos/README-edits.md

 Codes are placed under Programming
 No URL has been established for the website; still being utilized by my localhost

-Plans to add login functionality;
+Plans to add login functionality; (11/9/21) Implementing more clickable features on the webpage;

-Implementing more clickable features on the webpage;
+11/16: still adding clickable features for the final project.
+Parts of code may be deleted